f5devcentral/f5-automation-labs/docs/class3/module1/lab2.rst

 3. Create an Address List
 --------------------------

 An HTTP POST to the ``/mgmt/tm/security/firewall/address-list/`` endpoint with a body containing the configuration creates an address list that can be used with a firewall policy.
+Make sure you edit the body to include the name fo the address list.

 **Request**